digiaonline/graphql-php/README.md

 types do not need a custom resolver, because they can be resolved using the default resolver.
 Usually these resolvers are lambda functions, but you can also define your own resolvers by implementing the `ResolverInterface`.
 The resolver function can return a value, a [promise](https://github.com/reactphp/promise) or an array of promises.
-An example of how using promise to solve N+1 problem can be found in this [test case](/tests/Functional/Execution/PromiseResolverTest.php).
+An example of how to use promise to solve N+1 problem can be found in this [test case](/tests/Functional/Execution/PromiseResolverTest.php).

 A resolver function receives four arguments: